PelionIoT/mbl-docs/Docs/install_mbl_on_device/connect_network_and_pelion/connect_network.md

 ```

 This will display a EULA that must be accepted to install the firmware.

-After the firmware is installed it is necessary to reboot the device:
+When the firmware is installed, reboot the device:

 ```
 mbl-cli [-a address] shell reboot